ashleymills/ClickioConsentSDK-IOS/README.md

 -   **`attNeeded`**  – Allows you to specify whether an ATT permission is necessary.
     - If your app has it's own ATT Permission manager you just pass `false` in `showATTFirst` & `attNeeded` parameters and call your own ATT method.
-    Keep in mind that in this case consent screen will be shown regardless given ATT Permission.

 #### Available flows examples